Thabke/T-Display-Dharma-Counter/README.md

 # T-Display-Dharma-Counter
-## Tally counter with the function of the auto counting of prostrations with a dharmic bias for LilyGO TTGO T-Display ESP32 board.
+## Tally counter with the function of the auto counting of prostrations for LilyGO TTGO T-Display ESP32 board.

 <b>Version 1.0</b>